SkylineCommunications/dataminer-docs/develop/CICD/Command Line/CICD_Command_Line_Examples.md

 ## Basic Deployment Example

-A basic script for upload to catalog and/or deployment to cloud-connected agents.
+This is a basic script for uploading to the catalog and/or deployment to DMAs connected to dataminer.services.

-It's recommended to combine this with quality control beforehand such as executing static code analysis and running tests when running in an automated way.
+We recommend combining this with quality control beforehand, such as executing static code analysis and running tests.

-## Creating a dataminer.services key
+### Creating a dataminer.services key

 A dataminer.services key is scoped to the specific DMS for which it was created and will allow for deployments to that DMS only.